grafana/jsonnet-libs/windows-active-directory-mixin/README.md

 }
 ```

-For the selectors to properly work with Windows Active Directory event logs ingested into your logs datasource, please also include the matching `instance` and `job` labels in the [scrape configs](https://grafana.com/docs/loki/latest/clients/promtail/configuration/#scrape_configs) as to match the labels for ingested metrics.
+For the selectors to properly work with the Windows logs ingested into your logs datasource, please also include the matching `instance` and `job` labels in the [scrape configs](https://grafana.com/docs/loki/latest/clients/promtail/configuration/#scrape_configs) to match the labels for ingested metrics.

 ```yaml
 - job_name: integrations/windows-exporter-application